GichuriNdungu/capstone_final/readme.md

 ```

 ## Frontend Setup
-1. Open the project folder in a code editor, navige to the index.html file at the root of each folder (admin/main) to as entry points to either the client side or the admin dashboard
+1. Open the project folder in a code editor, navigate to the index.html file at the root of each folder (admin/main) as entry points to either the client side or the admin dashboard
 ## Usage

 ### Admin Login: